kztk-m/sparcl-agda/README.md

 The purpose of this implementation is to prove the type safety of Sparcl by giving a definitional interpreter that manipulates intrinsically-typed terms.
-As other Agda implementations, the implementation is just to be type-checked and supposed not to be executed.
+As typical of Agda implementations, this implementation is just to be type-checked and not meant to be executed.

 Correspondence to the Paper
 ---------------------------

 This is the Agda implementation mentioned in Section 3.6.4.
-As written in the paper, this
-version has notable differences from the paper both in syntax (this version uses products, sums and iso-recursive types instead of constructors) and semantics (this version uses environments instead of substitutions).
+As mentioned in the paper, there is a couple of differences from the formalism in the paper.
+In particular, the implementation uses products, sums and iso-recursive types instead of constructors, and uses environments instead of substitutions.

 This implementation provides an intrinsically-typed definitional interpreter as proofs of the subject reduction (Lemma 3.2 in the paper) and progress property (unstated), which can be found in the file `Definitional.agda` (`eval` and `evalR`).

-Besides, we also have proved Lemma 3.3 based on the definitional interpreter (`Invertibility.agda`).
+Besides, Lemma 3.3 is proved based on the definitional interpreter (`Invertibility.agda`).

 How to Type Check
 -----------------

-**Caution:** The type-checking takes time (around 20 minutes on my Macbook Pro with 3.5 GHz Intel Core i7).
+**Caution:** The type-checking takes time (around 20 minutes on Macbook Pro with 3.5 GHz Intel Core i7).
-Most of the time is spent for
+Most of the time is spent on
 termination checking of the definitional interpreter.
-So, if you trust
-us , please uncomment the two occurrences of `{-# TERMINATING #-}` in `Definitional.agda`, which suggests Agda to skip terminating checking for corresponding functions; after that, type-checking runs in a few minutes.
+To remove this expensive and yet less interesting part, one may uncomment the two occurrences of `{-# TERMINATING #-}` in `Definitional.agda`, which instructs Agda to skip terminating checking for the corresponding functions.
+With this, type-checking finishes in a few minutes.

-Just type `make` to invoke `agda` for type-checking.
-It will print many lines of messages such as `Checking ...`, but one will see no type error messages.
+To type check, type `make` to invoke `agda` for type-checking.
+It will print many lines of messages such as `Checking ...`, but one shall see no type error messages.

 Requirements
 ------------